iamdtang/skaterdav85.github.io/teaching/2020/assignments/web-sockets.md

 Users will be able to type content into this `div`.
 As a user types, send the content through a WebSocket connection so that all connected clients receive it and see the most up to date document.

-## Where do I put my frontend JavaScript?
+## Where do I put my frontend JavaScript in my Laravel app?

 Place your frontend JavaScript in the `public` directory.
 Let's say I have `public/js/client.js`, then in my Blade view, I can link to it like so: